 2. Install Winter Tires

-If you already have a set of pre-mounted winter tires, check their tire pressure and adjust them to the recommended air pressure listed in the owner's manual.
-Also, check the tread depth and verify there is at least 4 mm of tread depth left
+If you already have a set of pre-mounted winter tires, check their tire pressure with a pressure gauge and adjust them to the recommended air pressure listed in the owner's manual or on the tire placard inside the doorjamb.
+Never use the maximum pressure listed on the tire itself as the default pressure setting.
+Also, check the tire tread depth and verify there is at least 4 mm of tread depth left.

-If the tread depth is low, replace them with new winter tires.
-If the tread depth is OK, swap them in place of your summer or all-season tires
+If the tread depth is low, replace them with new ice and snow tires.
+If the tread depth is OK, swap them in place of your summer or all-season tires.

 Always torque the lug nuts to the manufacturer's specifications, as over- or under-torquing the lug nuts can be dangerous.

 If you need to buy tires for the winter months, head to the tire shop and pick out the best set of winter tires that fit your budget.
-You may also want to get inexpensive wheels for winter driving to mount these tires on so you can prevent salt damage to your expensive wheels.
+You may also want to get inexpensive wheels for winter driving to mount these tires on to prevent salt damage to your expensive wheels.

 Review all your provincial and local ordinances regarding winter tires before deciding on a set.
 Some provinces have strict rules regarding what types of tires are required and what types are banned.